Alvis 12/70

-The Alvis 12/70 was announced by Alvis cars 22 September 1937.
+The Alvis 12/70 was announced by Alvis cars in 22 September 1937.
 It was a four-cylinder sports saloon or 4-seater drophead coupé related to the pricier six-cylinder Alvis Silver Crest.

 Technical director and chief designer Smith-Clarke was fully occupied with a new factory to make Alvis's Gnome-Rhone radial engines so the 12/70 was designed by George Lanchester and it proved to be his last automobile design.

 Specification

 Engine and gearbox

 Alvis manufactured the four-cylinder 1,842 cc pushrod overhead valve engine which was similar to the engine of the Alvis Firebird but was, in fact, a new design.
 Its 63 hp was enough to propel the car to a top speed of about 80 mph.
 Alvis also designed and made the four-speed gearbox which had synchromesh on the top three speeds.

 Steering brakes and suspension

 Cam steering is by Marles and brakes by Bendix-Cowdrey.
 Suspension is by half-elliptic springs, those in the back are underslung, dampened by hydraulic shock absorbers.
 There is an easy jacking system.